- Day to Day HR

 With only a month until the General Data Protection Regulation (GDPR) comes into force (on 25 May,) it’s

-a great THE time for all employers to make sense of their data obligations and get a handle on the personal data records they’re keeping.
+a great THE time for all employers to make sense of their data obligations and get a handle on the personal employee data you are keeping.

 GDPR obliges data controllers – that’s all employers – (because all employers handle employees’ personal data), to clearly set out, a sensible time frame to hold on to different kinds of data.
 As an employer you must be clear about why you need each piece of information and how long you should hold on to it.
 Once you’re clear on this, communicate it to the people whose data it concerns.